CSmither/Parkour/README.md

 # Parkour
-Parkour is a simple parkour plugin that enables server owers to create infinite amout of parkours on their server.
+Parkour is a simple parkour plugin that enables server owners to create infinite amount of parkour routes on their server.